 Syntactically, there are no changes w.r.t.
-ISO/IEC 13211-1 Prolog standard, with exception of the operator syntax (cf 6.3); for the semantics compare 7.4.2 of this TR.
-Whenever directives are applicable to non-terminals, the respective non-terminal indicators (cf 7.14.4), as arguments of directives, shall be used like predicate indicators for the predicates, resulting from expanding these non-terminals.
+ISO/IEC 13211-1 Prolog standard, with exception of the operator syntax (cf 6.3); for the semantic changes see 7.4.2 of this TR.
+Whenever directives are applicable to non-terminals, the non-terminal indicators (cf 7.14.4), as arguments of these directives, shall be used like predicate indicators for the predicates, resulting from expanding these non-terminals.

-NOTE - The directives dynamic//1, multifile//1 and discontiguous//1 are applicable to non-terminal indicators.
+NOTE - The directives dynamic/1, multifile/1 and discontiguous/1 are applicable to non-terminal indicators.